callumhobbis/odin-landing/README.md

-# odin-landing
+# Odin Landing

-Landing page mockup (part of Project Odin)
+A landing page mockup written in pure HTML and CSS demonstrating the utility of flexbox and how it can be used to make a wide variety of layouts.